uptane/uptane-standard/uptane-standard.md

 In order to perform full verification, an ECU SHALL perform the following steps:

-1. If the ECU is a primary ECU, load the map file, and use the information therein to determine where to download metadata from.
+1. Load the map file {{TAP-4}}.
+If necessary, use the information therein to determine where to download metadata from.
 2. Load the latest attested time from the time server.
 3. Download and check the root metadata file from the director repository:
     1. Check that the metadata file has been signed by a threshold of keys specified in the previous root metadata file.
 (Checks for an arbitrary software attack.)
-    2. Check that the version number in the previous targets metadata file, if any, is less than or equal to the version number in this targets metadata file.
+    2. Check that the version number in the previous root metadata file, if any, is less than or equal to the version number in this root metadata file.
 (Checks for a rollback attack.)
     3. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
 (Checks for a freeze attack.)
     4. If the the timestamp and / or snapshot keys have been rotated, delete the previous timestamp and snapshot metadata files.
+(Checks for recovery from fast-forward attacks {{MERCURY}}.)
 4. Download and check the timestamp metadata file from the director repository:
-    1. Check that it has been signed by the threshold of keys specified in the root metadata file.
+    1. Check that it has been signed by the threshold of keys specified in the latest root metadata file.
     2. Check that the version number of the previous timestamp metadata file, if any, is less than or equal to the version number of this timestamp metadata file.
 (Checks for a rollback attack.)
     3. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
 (Checks for a freeze attack.)
 5. Download and check the snapshot metadata file from the director repository:
-    1. Check that it has been signed by the threshold of keys specified in the root metadata file.
+    1. Check that it has been signed by the threshold of keys specified in the latest root metadata file.
     2. Check that the version number of the previous snapshot metadata file, if any, is less than or equal to the version number of this snapshot metadata file.
 (Checks for a rollback attack.)
     3. Check that the version number the previous snapshot metadata file lists for each targets metadata file is less than or equal to the its version number in this snapshot metadata file.
+(Checks for a rollback attack.)
     4. Check that each targets metadata filename listed in the previous snapshot metadata file is also listed in this snapshot metadata file.
+(Checks for a rollback attack.)
     5. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
 (Checks for a freeze attack.)
 6. Download and check the targets metadata file from the director repository:
-    1. Check that it has been signed by the threshold of keys specified in the root metadata file.
+    1. Check that it has been signed by the threshold of keys specified in the latest root metadata file.
+(Checks for an arbitrary software attack.)
     2. Check that the version number of the previous targets metadata file, if any, is less than or equal to the version number of this targets metadata file.
 (Checks for a rollback attack.)
     3. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
 (Checks for a freeze attack.)
     4. Check that the version number in this targets metadata file matches the version number given for it in the snapshot metadata file.
 (Checks for a mix-and-match attack.)